Elinor Florence, Author

 Art From the Attic Sale Day

-When sale day arrived, everyone felt a little nervous about how covid might affect attendance — especially since proof of vaccination was required.
-Fortunately, there was no resistance and only one customer was turned away.
-People poured into the hall — since it is such a large area, it wasn’t difficult to maintain social distancing, and everyone wore masks.
+When sale day arrived, everyone felt a little nervous about how covid might affect attendance, especially since proof of vaccination was required.
+Fortunately, only one customer was turned away.
+Since it is such a large area, it wasn’t difficult to maintain social distancing, and everyone wore masks.
 The sale was attended by about 600 people, and some of them bought art by the armload!

 We sorted by price and displayed the higher-priced items in one section.